 - Everyone else (those outside your network), ranked in descending order by profile completeness

 So what does this mean to you and me?
-Because this is the default for search results and the vast majority of people aren’t even aware that they can change it, it’s extra important to a) be a 1st degree connection to as many people as possible (i.e., grow that network!) and b) have a profile that’s 100% complete.
+Because this is the default for search results and the vast majority of people aren’t even aware that they can change it, it’s extra important to a) be a first degree connection to as many people as possible (i.e., grow that network!) and b) have a profile that’s 100% complete.
 This means including a profile picture, a professional headline, your last two jobs, etc. LinkedIn will walk you through the process and let you know once your profile is 100% complete.
 Anything less than 100% completeness is not only hurting you from a search ranking perspective, it’s also less-than-impressive to anyone who happens to read your profile.

 2. Keywords in certain sections rank higher.

-A LinkedIn profile has many different sections, but LinkedIn’s Search Algorithm likes some of them better than others.
+A LinkedIn profile has many different sections, but LinkedIn’s Boolean Search Algorithm likes some of them better than others.
 Keywords in your Name, Headline, Company Name, Job Title and Skills rank higher in the search results.
 This is why it’s so important to have a 100% complete profile.
 If these key fields are blank or filled with generic terms, then you fall to the bottom of the search rankings.
 Think about which search terms are most important and relevant for your business / career and then search LinkedIn for those keywords.
 If you don’t show up on the first page of results, update these key sections (Headline, Job Title, Skills) to include those relevant terms and then search again.
 You’ll be amazed at how quickly you shoot up the ranks!
 (Side note: LinkedIn allows you to choose up to 50 Skills.
 If you’ve selected anything less than 50, you’re putting yourself at a distinct disadvantage.
 Why give your competition a free head-start in the race?)

 3. Using all fields/options available to you will give you an extra advantage.

 Like Skills, you can join up to 50 groups (not counting subgroups!), so take advantage of every opportunity offered to you and use all 50 spots.
 You have 120 characters available to you for your headline.
-Use as many of them as possible to create a descriptive, interesting and keyword-rich headline that attracts lots of targets to view your profile.
-You have 2000 characters for your summary… use them!
-There are 1000 characters available for your interests… the list goes on.
+Use as many of them as possible to create a descriptive, interesting, and keyword-rich headline that attracts lots of targets to view your profile.
+You have 2,000 characters for your summary… use them!
+There are 1,000 characters available for your interests… the list goes on.
 Make full use of the fields and sections available to you to paint a detailed picture, reinforce your brand and make your profile really work for you!

 4. Keywords in the “Advice for Contacting So-And-So” section don’t rank at all.